Cornwall Geologist Accessibility Statement

 Participants must inform Cornwall Geologist of any accessibility or health concerns before an activity takes place so advice can be given and any adjustments made.
 Participants must acknowledge accessibility guidelines by agreeing to the Terms and Conditions before booking an activity and making payment.

 Cornwall Geologist reserves the right to refuse participation to anyone who may be at risk to themselves or others on an activity.
-No refunds will be issued to participants if they are unable to take part in or complete an activity, unless under exceptional circumstances before or during an activity.
+No refunds will be issued to participants if they are unable to take part in or complete an activity, unless under exceptional circumstances.

 2. Website Accessibility